Halochkin/CustomWebComponents/EventComposition/trash/WhatIs_task_queue.md

     2. The native composed event such as click cam prevent the default action.

-The problem is that the browser queues the default action task in the event loop just _before_ the trigger event begins its propagation. from the developers perspective it "looks like" the default action is only added after the trigger event has completed its propagation. but it is not so.
+The browser queues the default action task in the event loop just _before_ the trigger event begins its propagation. from the developers perspective it "looks like" the default action is only added after the trigger event has completed its propagation. but it is not so.
 The browser does not review the state of the event after it has completed propagation, which is bad, but instead the browser adds both the trigger event and the default action to the event loop